Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - Opt-out mechanisms differ by plan tier:

-- Free/Pro: Contact support
+- Free/Starter: Contact support

-- Business/Enterprise: Workspace setting toggle
+- Launch/Scale/Enterprise: Workspace setting toggle

 - Lovable states it does not use raw/identifiable PII for training